 If orifice hole appears damaged or it is suspected to have been redrilled, check orifice hole with a numbered drill bit of correct size.
 Never redrill an orifice.
 A burr-free and squarely aligned orifice hole is essential for proper flame characteristics.

-7. Replace original orifice with correct size, if required by Table 19 or Table 20 depending on furnace gas input rate.
+Replace orifice with correct size, if required as shown in Table 21.
 Use only factory-supplied orifices.
 See EXAMPLE 1.